dakixr/me/public/daniel_cv.md

 - Engineered Stelar, a Python library to enrich investment portfolios with Duration and SCR (Solvency Capital Requirements), improving previous performance by 500%.
 - Made significant contributions to a shared commons tools repository, enabling code reusability and accelerating development across all Deloitte engineering teams.
-- Implemented a Python ETL toolkit that enables intuitive, configuration-driven data mapping between sources and destinations, supporting both YAML and Excel-based workflows to streamline and simplify data transformation processes.
+- Implemented a Python ETL toolkit that enables intuitive, configuration-driven data mapping between sources and destinations, supporting both YAML and Excel-based specs to streamline and simplify data transformation processes.
 - Integrated robust CI/CD and built-in test suites, preventing regressions and raising software quality.

 ---